 dev clusters have one control plane node and one worker node, and

 prod clusters have three control plane nodes and three workers.

 Configuration settings for TKG clusters, plans, and packages come from upstream, open-source sources such as the Cluster API project and its IaaS-specific provider projects.
 These sources publish Kubernetes object specifications in YAML, with settings pre-configured.

 To non-destructively customize these objects for your own installation, while retaining the original specifications, TKG supports Carvel ytt overlays.

 ytt overlays specify how to change target settings in target locations within a source YAML file, to support any possible customization.

 See Customizing Clusters, Plans, and Packages with ytt Overlays for more information.

 The Tanzu Kubernetes Grid installer is a graphical wizard that you start up by running the

-tkg init --ui command.
-The installer wizard runs locally on the bootstrap environment machine, and provides a user interface to guide you through the process of deploying a management cluster.
+tanzu management-cluster create --ui command.
+The installer wizard runs locally on the bootstrap machine, and provides a user interface to guide you through the process of deploying a management cluster.

 When the Tanzu CLI deploys new clusters, it reads the cluster’s configuration settings from a configuration file.
 The Tanzu CLI uses these configuration files when creating both management and workload clusters.